Shortcut Invariance: Targeted Jacobian Regularization in Disentangled Latent Space: Experiments

-We first test our core hypothesis: are shortcut axes highly label-correlated in a disentangled latent space?
-We train a $\beta$-VAE (with $\beta=2$) on \texttt{\textbf{ColorMNIST}} without labels and compute $v_i$ for each latent coordinate $i$ over the training set.
-Figure~\ref{fig:traversal_and_corr} shows the result.
-One coordinate ($z_5$) attains the largest correlation ($v_5\!\approx\!0.72$) and its latent traversal clearly changes the image \emph{color} while preserving \emph{shape}.
-Conversely, latents with small $v_i$ (e.g., $z_0,z_2,z_9$) modulate digit shape without affecting color.
-This perfect concordance supports our hypothesis that $v_i$ is a reliable and unsupervised proxy for shortcut identification.
+We test whether shortcut axes are reliably identified by label correlation in a disentangled latent space.
+We train a $\beta$-VAE ($\beta=2$) on \texttt{ColorMNIST} without any label supervision and compute $v_j$ for each latent dimension over the training set.
+Figure~\ref{fig:hypothesis_validation} (left) shows the result.
+Each row displays a latent traversal obtained by varying a single dimension while keeping all others fixed, and the last column shows the bar plot of $v_j$ values.
+Dimension $z_5$ attains the highest correlation ($v_5 \approx 0.72$), and traversing along it changes digit color while largely preserving shape.
+Dimensions with low $v_j$ (e.g., $z_0, z_2, z_9$) modulate digit shape without affecting color.

+We observe the same behavior on \texttt{CelebA} (Figure~\ref{fig:hypothesis_validation}, right).
+The first column shows the original images, the following columns show latent traversals, and the last column shows $|\mathrm{corr}(\bm{\mu}^{(j)}, y)|$ for each dimension.
+Dimension $z_8$ has a significantly higher correlation than all others, and traversing along it primarily changes apparent gender while leaving hair color largely unchanged.
+Images on the left appear more male-like and images on the right more female-like.
+Across both datasets, the correlation proxy $v_j$ consistently identifies the shortcut dimension without any label supervision, supporting our core hypothesis.